jreisinger/docs/data/notes/sec/dns-attacks.md

 ## Amplification attacks

 * a small query can trigger a large response
-* this query is 48 bytes and the response is 3390 bytes (as seen in Wireshark)
+* this query is 48 bytes (seen in Wireshark) and the response is 3390 bytes

 ```
 $ dig @ns1.isc.org. any isc.org. +norec +dnssec | grep -i size